moonlumen/Futurafox/README.md

 # Edgefox
-A userchrome for the modern era of browsers
+A userchrome for the modern era of browsers.
+Constantly updated to keep your browser bug-free

 ![Promo image](promo-image.png)